 The Google Fi SIM cards require a phone with appropriate software to be able to switch between the three LTE carriers (currently T-Mobile, Sprint and US Cellular) and VPN-protected Wifi.
 If you have a non-Google Fi phone, the Google Fi SIM will default to T-Mobile.
-Some LTE Wear OS smartwatches work with Project Fi.
+Some LTE Wear OS smartwatches work with Google Fi.